 7. Tiebreakers

-Applications for Down-Payment Assistance Programs compete only against each other.
-They will not be scored.
-Tie-breakers will be used in the event that there are sufficient funds remaining for only one Application, and two or more Applications remain to be funded from the DPA Set-Aside.
+Tie-breakers will be used in the event that there are sufficient funds remaining for only one Application.

 In all other cases, Applications compete only against other Applications for funding from the same set-aside being considered at the same Board meeting.
 If there are sufficient funds in a set-aside to fund all Applications that meet all threshold requirements, then all of the Applications in that set-aside will be funded.
 If not, Applications will be funded in rank order by score, from highest to lowest.
 Tie-breakers will be used in the event that there are sufficient funds remaining for only one Application, and the next two or more Applications in rank order have achieved an equal score.